abhinay0712/MedicinalLeafClassification/README.md

 ### Acknowledgements
 We would like to thank the following individuals and organizations for their support and contributions:
-- [Name] for providing the dataset
+- [KAGGEL] for providing the dataset
-- [Organization] for funding and resources
 - [Community] for helpful discussions and feedback

 ### API Reference